-- If you delay enrollment in the Plan when you initially retire and subsequently acquire a Spouse by marriage, or acquire any Dependent Child(ren) by birth, adoption or placement for adoption or marriage, you may request enrollment for yourself and your new Spouse and/or any Dependent Child(ren) no later than 31 days after the date of marriage, birth, adoption or placement for adoption.
-(Note: A child is "Placed for Adoption" with you on the date you first become legally obligated to provide full or partial support of the child whom you plan to adopt.) - If you are enrolled in the Plan and then acquire a Spouse by marriage, or acquire any Dependent Child(ren) by birth, adoption or placement for adoption, you may request enrollment for your new Spouse and/or any Dependent Child(ren) within 60 days after the date of marriage, birth, adoption or placement for adoption.
+- If you delay enrollment in the Plan when you initially retire and subsequently become married, enter into a Domestic Partnership, or have a child(ren) by birth, adoption or placement for adoption, you may request enrollment for yourself and your new Spouse, Domestic Partner and/or any Dependent child(ren) no later than 31 days after the date of marriage, date of entry into a Domestic Partnership, or birth, adoption or placement for adoption.
+(Note: A child is "Placed for Adoption" with you on the date you first become legally obligated to provide full or partial support of the child whom you plan to adopt.) - If you are enrolled in the Plan and then acquire a Spouse by marriage, enter into a Domestic Partnership or acquire any Dependent child(ren) by birth, adoption or placement for adoption, you may request enrollment for your new Spouse and/or any Dependent child(ren) within 60 days after the date of marriage, birth, adoption or placement for adoption.